International organization: History

 An early prominent example of an international organization is the Congress of Vienna of 1814–1815, which was an international diplomatic conference to reconstitute the European political order after the downfall of the French Emperor Napoleon.
-States then became the main decision makers who preferred to maintain their sovereignty as of 1648 at the Westphalian treaty that closed the 30 Years' War in Europe.
+States then became the main decision makers who preferred to maintain their sovereignty as of 1648 at the Westphalian treaty that closed the Thirty Years' War in Europe.

-The Central Commission for Navigation on the Rhine, founded in 1815, is the world’s oldest international organization still in operation.
+The Central Commission for Navigation on the Rhine, founded in 1815, is the world's oldest international organization still in operation.
 The oldest international organization established employing a treaty and creating a permanent secretariat with a global membership was the International Telecommunication Union, founded in 1865.
 The Universal Postal Union, established in 1874 as the General Postal Union, is the third oldest extant international organization.
-The first general international organization—addressing a variety of issues—was the League of Nations, founded on 10 January 1920 with a principal mission of maintaining world peace after World War I. The United Nations followed this model after World War II.
+The first general international organization—addressing a variety of issues—was the League of Nations, founded on 10 January 1920 with a principal mission of maintaining world peace after the First World War.
+The United Nations followed this model after Second World War.
 This was signed on 26 June 1945, in San Francisco, at the conclusion of the United Nations Conference on International Organization, and came into force on 24 October 1945.
-Currently, the UN is the main IGO with its arms such as the United Nations Security Council (UNSC), the General Assembly (UNGA), the International Court of Justice (ICJ), the Secretariat (UNSA), the Trusteeship Council (UNTC) and the Economic and Social Council (ECOSOC).
+Currently, the United Nations is the main IGO with its arms such as the Security Council (UNSC), General Assembly (UNGA), International Court of Justice (ICJ), Secretariat (UNSA), Trusteeship Council (UNTC), and Economic and Social Council (ECOSOC).